 A nasopharyngeal swab specimen should be collected as soon as possible after illness onset.
 Specimens should be placed into sterile viral transport media and immediately placed at \leq -20°C (for no more than 7 days) or at \leq -70°C and transported promptly.
+For patients with both conjunctivitis and respiratory symptoms, it is recommended to collect three clinical specimens: (1) a conjunctival swab, (2) a nasopharyngeal swab, and (3) a combined nasal swab and an oropharyngeal swab.
 To increase the potential for novel influenza A virus detection, multiple respiratory specimens from different sites should be obtained from the same patient on at least two consecutive days for hospitalized patients.